-There’s some people who go through the program, like you said, and they say, “Yeah, I was really good at that.
+There are some people who go through the program as you said, and they say, “Yeah, I was really good at that.
 It’s very affirming.”
 But for others, they realize that something that they’ve been very good at actually is a sacred gift, and it gives it more reverence.
 It’s something maybe they took advantage of or took for granted maybe and also helps them to reduce judgment on other people who they may have thought should be able to do things the way that they do.
 So, there’s just a whole bunch of different things that people get when they start to realize who they truly are and why they’re here.

 Mitch Matthews: That’s awesome.
 Give us some examples of some sacred gifts.

 Annette Sharpe: Okay.
 Well, one sacred gift that I have that is alive and well in my life right now is the sacred gift of teaching.
 One thing I want to say about gifts is because they are in us from birth till death, it doesn’t mean they’re always active in our lives.
 But if we’re looking back over our lifetime, we’ll see evidence and clues of the gifts that we’ve had right from childhood most of the time, but they do go dormant.
 They can be active or dormant in our life.